lewagon/dotfiles/04-Front-End/08-Templating/01-Vanilla-Todo-List-Warmup/README.md

 - `title`: a `string` that contains what the item is about.
 - `done`: a `boolean` that indicates whether the item is done or not.

-There is also a piece of to-do HTML, styled with Bootstrap in `index.html` file.
+2. Template: a piece of to-do HTML code

 ```html
 <div class="shadow-sm rounded px-4 py-3 mb-2 border d-flex">